Samaje Perine: Washington Redskins

 The Washington Redskins selected Perine in the fourth round (114th overall) of the 2017 NFL Draft.
 He was the ninth running back selected in that year's draft.
 On May 11, 2017, Perine signed a four-year, $3.05 million contract with the team.

 Perine joined a committee backfield of Chris Thompson, Robert Kelley, and Mack Brown.
 After the two starters combined for 34 yards in Week 1, Perine debuted September 17 against the Los Angeles Rams with 21 rushes for 67 yards.
 Despite being granted the majority of the team's rushes, he had fewer yards than either Thompson (78) or Kelley (77).
 In Week 3 against the Oakland Raiders, he again led the team in carries with 19 but for only 49 yards, and was moved back into a supporting role.
 Perine collected just 59 rushing yards total in Weeks 4–9, though he did pick up his first career touchdown on a three-yard reception from Kirk Cousins against San Francisco in Week 6.

 After nine rushes for 35 yards and a 25-yard reception in Week 9, Perine moved back to starting following injuries to both Thompson and Kelley.
 He had success in Week 10 with 23 rushes for 117 yards, as well as his first career rushing touchdown against the New Orleans Saints, marking the first 100-yard rushing game for the Redskins of the season.
 He followed this up the following week with 24 rushes for 100 yards against the New York Giants, marking first Redskin with consecutive yard games of over 100 yards since Alfred Morris in 2013.
 Overall, he finished his rookie season with 603 rushing yards and one rushing touchdown to go along with 22 receptions for 182 yards and a receiving touchdown.

 In a backfield where new arrival Adrian Peterson recorded most of the carries, Perine had eight carries for 32 yards in five games in the 2018 season.
 Perine was waived prior to the 2019 regular season on August 31.

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

 On September 1, 2019, Perine was claimed off waivers by the Cincinnati Bengals.
-He was waived on October 17, 2019, but re-signed to the team's practice squad the following day.
+He was waived on October 17, but re-signed to the team's practice squad the following day.